thebixby/BrandiAdiaAjax/README.md

 ### Pro Mode

-Style your application page with Bootstrap, and be sure to optimize for mobile devices (shrink your browser and expand it back and forth to test this).
+Style your application page and be sure to optimize for mobile devices (shrink your browser and expand it back and forth to test this).